rcazzara/seldovia/_people/Vinal_Harriet_J_Southerland.md

 New England traditions, was a staunch Republican in his politics and always said that his party would come back into power and be stronger than ever in the administration of national affairs.
-In his early life he was a school teacher, later he and Mrs. Vinal came west and finally to Alaska.
+In his early life he was a school teacher, later he and Mrs.Â Vinal came west and finally to Alaska.
 They lived at Nome and also on the Kuskokwim, where their mines, operated on royalty basis, are still profitably producing.
 He went to Seldovia as commissioner, later investing in the Alaska Year